Skip to main content

 B) Failure to Comply With Regulatory Requirements

-Non-compliance with legal standards can result in significant penalties and legal consequences.
-Staying updated with evolving regulations and implementing compliant AI practices is crucial.
+Non compliance with legal standards can result in significant penalties and legal consequences.
+Staying up to date with evolving regulations and implementing compliant AI practices are crucial.
 Regular audits and adherence to standards ensure legal compliance and avoid costly repercussions.

 C) Algorithmic Biases

 Algorithmic biases occur when AI models treat certain groups unfairly.
-Bias must be identified and mitigated through rigorous testing and inclusive data practices to ensure fairness.
+To ensure fairness, bias must be identified and mitigated through rigorous testing and inclusive data practices.
 Diverse data sets and fairness audits can reduce bias.

 D) Ethical Dilemmas